facebook/react-native-website/docs/_getting-started-macos-android.md

 - `Android SDK Platform 33`
 - `Intel x86 Atom_64 System Image` or `Google APIs Intel x86 Atom System Image` or (for Apple M1 Silicon) `Google APIs ARM 64 v8a System Image`

 Next, select the "SDK Tools" tab and check the box next to "Show Package Details" here as well.
-Look for and expand the "Android SDK Build-Tools" entry, then make sure that `33.0.0` is selected.
+Look for and expand the "Android SDK Build-Tools" entry, then make sure that `33.0.0` and `Android SDK Command-line Tools (latest)` is selected.

 Finally, click "Apply" to download and install the Android SDK and related build tools.